PREPARE TO WIN.

 There would be very few people in the race game who wouldn’t know about this laconic laid back US chap.
 Just recently the writer spotted one of his books “Prepare To Win” sitting on a table at a book reseller at the Winton Festival of Speed event, a well known Victorian race circuit (Australia).

-Flipping through the first few pages, I found it is a book that is hard to put down, I read it from cover to cover, absorbing the info over many many hours, a late evenings read, plus the best part of the next day… Yes, I enjoyed it that much
+Flipping through the first few pages, I found that it is a book that is hard to put down, I read it from cover to cover, absorbing the info over many many hours, a late evening read, plus, the best part of the next day… Yes, I enjoyed it that much

 I’m sure the majority of readers would truly enjoy the satirical way that Carroll delivers his no nonsense, common sense, and at times highly amusing approach to his work and writing, it is a great read for any motor racing and sports car enthusiast who might be heavily involved with the building and preparation of anything to do with the sports/racing auto mobile scene.